 Development exit loans can help developers to manage their cash flow while they market a completed scheme, and they are proving particularly popular in the current market, so what do you need to know?

 Many developers are in a position where they are asset rich and cash poor, particularly when they near the end of completing a development.
 Their options at this stage depend on their intentions for the scheme.

 If they are retaining the development to let out developers will usually refinance onto a longer-term solution.
 For those who are selling the properties they have developed, there is the option to buy extra time and release equity with a development exit loan.

 A development exit loan is a short-term loan that allows a developer to refinance their completed scheme, often at a lower rate than their development finance facility.
 This can provide a saving on interest payment and give them more time to achieve the best sales price and most investors also release equity from the scheme to use towards future projects.

 It provides developers with the flexibility to take money out of scheme before they have sold the properties and can often be completed in a matter of days.

-If you are working with developer clients you are considering their options as they approach the completion of a scheme, give Brightstar a call as we can help with both scenarios.
+If you are working with developer clients and considering their options as they approach the completion of a scheme, give Brightstar a call as we can help with both scenarios.